Shipping Guide

 For soft hats like beanies, a poly mailer works perfectly.
 For structured hats, never use a poly mailer as it will crush the brim and crown.

 Hats weigh only 3-8 oz, but structured hat boxes can be 12x12x6 inches, so dimensional weight pricing may apply.
+Measure the actual stuffed box before you quote, because the dimensions, not the ounces, set the price.

 Pro Tips